 - Do not attempt to put a tourniquet unless the bleeding is very severe.
 A poorly executed tourniquet could do more harm than good.

-Fourth-degree burns– damage reaches bones, muscles, and tendons
+Fourth-degree burns – damage reaches bones, muscles, and tendons.

-First Aid for First Degree Burn:
+Basic First Aid for First-Degree Burns

-- Make sure that the person has been removed from the source of burn.
+- Make sure that the person has been removed from the source of the burn.
 Remove any restrictive clothing or jewelry.

-- Keep the area cool by holding skin under running water until the pain subsides.
+- Keep the area cool by holding the skin under running water until the pain subsides.
 Do NOT place cold water or ice on the burn area.
 Aloe vera gel may help relieve pain.

 - For small burns less than 3 inches in size: Immerse in cool water or apply a compress for 10 to 15 minutes.

-- Do not remove burned clothing stuck to the skin as this would only increase injury.
+- Do not remove burned clothing stuck to the skin, as this would only increase injury.